IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 My professional programming experience is in corporate systems, not games, so I was interested so see how a commercial game was put together.
 Zero Hour seems like a good case study because, while it relies on a number of third-party libraries, it doesn't use a separate game engine.

+The DynamicMemoryAllocator works.
+If you compile in debug mode it dumps out memory pool stats, and tells you where you're leaking memory... neat!
+(I can't take any credit for that.
+It's all built in.)
 -->